Pbaz98/Caroline-Radar-Coding-Toolbox/README.md

 ```

 + "project": name of the project
 + "aoiDir": path/to/directory containing the shapefile(s) with the area of interest.
-You can draw an AoI and create the shapefile from geojson.io
+You can draw an AoI and create the shapefile from geojson.io An example is available in the subfolder examples
 + "targetDB": path/to/database of the designated targets.
   The up to date version of the TU Delft's Database of designated targets can be downloaded from: https://docs.google.com/spreadsheets/d/1_7z-NkgSXSUaAKjsdMYRlsOjZeyLqc-v/edit?usp=sharing&ouid=104604842686121190070&rtpof=true&sd=true